Skip to main content

 Price Range: Under $25 | Full Review | Check Price on Amazon

-4. NatureNova Personal Water Filter Straw (3-Pack) — Best for Base Camp Emergencies
+4. NatureNova Personal Water Filter Straw — Best for Base Camp Emergencies

 When sheltering in place during an extended emergency, the NatureNova kit's included foldable water bag enables gravity filtration — a hands-free method that can produce larger quantities of filtered water for cooking, cleaning, and drinking.
 Fill the bag from any source, hang it from a hook or door frame, and let gravity pull water through the filter.

 The backwash syringe is particularly valuable in extended emergencies where sediment-heavy water is the norm.
 Being able to maintain and restore your filter's flow rate can extend its life far beyond the rated 1,500 liters.
-At $25–$50 for three complete kits, it provides redundancy and functionality that simpler straws lack.
+At Under $25 for the complete kit, it provides functionality that simpler straws lack — and at this price point, stocking extras for redundancy is an easy call.

 Building Your Emergency Water Kit